a brief speak about gardening

 " It’s a story that begins in April 2019.

 I am asking to repeat my year because I cannot no longer go to school and do what is expected of me.
-They expect me to talk but my words are empty.
+They expect me to talk and create but my words are empty.
 For some time now, I didn't leave my home.
 I feel depressed and disconnected to the world.

 Sometimes students who knew me would come up to me and ask how I am doing, and what I was doing.
 While they were helping me to stir the soil to remove the roots, we talked about plants, their grandparents' vegetable gardens, or which flower they suggested me to plant.
 But often, I was gardening on my own, listening to the conversations around me and responding to the brief greetings of others, who were beginning to get used to my constant presence.